Factors to Consider When Making Important Decisions

 - Environmental considerations

-For instance, if you're considering starting a business, you should evaluate the current market demand, competition, and economic conditions before committing.
+To give you an idea, if you're considering starting a business, you should evaluate the current market demand, competition, and economic conditions before committing.

 8. Emotional and Psychological Impact